woodstockcs/labs/caesar-python/README.md

 * Best to use the modulo (i.e., remainder) operator, `%`, to handle wraparound from Z to A!
 But how?
 * Recall that ASCII maps all printable characters to numbers.
 * Recall that the ASCII value of `A` is 65.
 The ASCII value of `a`, meanwhile, is 97.
-* If you're not seeing any output at all when you call `printf`, odds are it's because you're printing characters outside of the valid ASCII range from 0 to 127.
+* If you're not seeing any output at all when you call `print`, odds are it's because you're printing characters outside of the valid ASCII range from 0 to 127.

 {% endspoiler %}